Our Mission

 Why hasn’t this been addressed already?

 The evidentiary record on repetitive occupational blast exposure has been building for years.
-What has lagged is institutional lag, DoD/DoW has began to take strides to acknowledge and monitor exposure but is still working on mitigation, within the VA to recognize the injury, and within Congress to mandate hearings and oversight necessary to force accountability.
+What continues to occur is institutional lag, largely based on fiscal concerns.
+The Department of War (formerly Department of Defense) has begun to take strides to acknowledge and monitor exposure.
+However, it is still working on mitigation.
+Yet, within the Department of Veterans Affairs (VA), recognition and treatment are ill-defined or absent, and Congress has yet to compel hearings on the issue to inform legislative priorities.
 COWAC exists specifically to apply sustained, evidence-based pressure on all three fronts.

 What is COWAC asking Congress and the VA to do?